Homestead Poultry

 Even better, share your flock with a loved one or friend who is struggling this holiday season!
 I have even brought one of my hens into a nursing home before to share the joy of chickens with the elderly community.
 Petting, holding, talking to, and being around chickens can lift the spirits of both young and old this holiday season!

-I hope you have found these 8 winter holiday management tips for chickens to be both helpful and fun!
+I hope you have found these 8 tips on caring for chickens during the holidays to be both helpful and fun!
 The holidays should be enjoyable and as stress free as possible, and if that means using simple ways to care for your flock, then let’s do it!
-You can now properly care for your flock throughout the holiday season and still enjoy the festivities.
-Whether it’s making an emergency plan, finding an overnight chicken sitter, taking your favorite hen for a sled ride, or filling your flock’s stockings, I hope you enjoy this time of year with your flock!
+You can now properly care for your homestead flock throughout the holiday season and still enjoy the festivities.
+Whether it’s making an emergency plan, finding an overnight chicken sitter, taking your favorite hen for a sled ride, or filling your flock’s stockings… I hope you enjoy this time of year with your flock!

 Happy Holidays from The Pioneer Chicks and our flock!